0

 • For gut investigation procedures, laxatives can be taken the day before to clean the system.

 • A doctor will perform an examination before the endoscopy.
-It is important to mention all current medications (including supplements) and all previous procedures.
+It is important to mention all current medications (including supplements) and all previous procedures, to ensure optimal endoscopy safety during procedure and examination.

-To some degree, the treatment will depend on the reason for the endoscopy
+To some degree, the treatment will depend on the reason for the endoscopic examination.
+Main reasons to carry out an endoscopic examination or treatment are:

 • Endoscope Surgery /Treatment:

-An endoscope surgery can be used to directly treat a disease; for example, endoscopy can be used to cauterize (seal with heat) a bleeding vessel or remove a polyp.
+Endoscope surgery can be used to directly treat a disease; for example, endoscopy can be used to cauterise (seal with heat) a bleeding vessel or remove a polyp, this treatment through endoscopy is known as therapeutic endoscopy.

-Endoscopy will sometimes be paired with a different procedure like an ultrasound.
-It can be used to place the ultrasonic probe close to organs that can be hard to imagine, such as the pancreas
+Additionally, therapeutic endoscopy is sometimes paired with a different procedure, like an ultrasound, to provide detailed images and facilitate acceptable needle initiative for diagnostic and therapy purposes.
+The healthcare professional also uses therapeutic endoscopy to place the ultrasonic probes close to organs that can be hard to imagine, such as the pancreas.

-Occasionally modern endoscopes are fitted with sensitive lights using band imaging.
-Another method of imaging uses different blue and green wavelengths to help the physician distinguish precancerous conditions more easily.
+Occasionally, modern therapeutic endoscopy uses scopes fitted with sensitive lights using band imaging.
+Another imaging method uses different blue and green wavelengths to help physicians distinguish precancerous conditions more easily.

 • Surgical endoscopes help reduce the duration of bleeding and recovery.